Yushu-An/YushuAn-academic/content/home/skills.md

     icon_pack:
     name:
   - description:
-     Ability to use ROS under Linux to complete visual mapping and navigation of mobile robotsProficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
+     Ability to use ROS under Linux to complete visual mapping and navigation of mobile robots
+     Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
     icon:
     icon_pack:
     name: Machine Vision